12Mosch/File-Content-Aggregator/docs/user-guide.md

 Below the results display area, you'll find options to copy or save the results:

 - **Format:** Select the desired format for copying or exporting the results:
-  - **TXT:** Creates a simple text file listing file paths and statuses.
+  - **TXT:** Creates a simple text file listing file paths, statuses, and content/errors.
-  - **CSV:** Creates a Comma Separated Value file with columns for FilePath, Status (Matched, Read Error, Not Matched), and Details (error message).
+  - **CSV:** Creates a Comma Separated Value file with columns for FilePath, Status (Matched, Read Error, Not Matched), and Details (content or error message).
 Suitable for spreadsheets.
-  - **JSON:** Creates a JSON file containing an array of all processed files, including their path, match status, and any read errors.
+  - **JSON:** Creates a JSON file containing an array of all processed files, including their path, status, and content/error details.
 Suitable for programmatic use.
-  - **Markdown:** Creates a Markdown file with each file listed under a heading, followed by its status or error message.
+  - **Markdown:** Creates a Markdown file with each file listed under a heading, followed by its status and content/error message in a code block.
 Suitable for documentation or readable reports.
-  _Note: File content is not included in exports to manage memory; view content within the app._
-- **Copy Results:** Copies the data for _all processed files_ (formatted according to the selected **Format**) to your clipboard.
+- **Copy Results:** Copies the data for _all processed files_ (including content for matched files, formatted according to the selected **Format**) to your clipboard.
   - ⚠️ **Warning:** If the result set is very large, the generated text might be truncated by your operating system's clipboard limits.
 Use the "Save Results As..." option instead for large result sets.
-- **Save Results As...:** Opens a system dialog allowing you to save the data for _all processed files_ (the data underlying the Tree View) to a file in the selected **Format**.
+- **Save Results As...:** Opens a system dialog allowing you to save the data for _all processed files_ (including content for matched files) to a file in the selected **Format**.
 This is the recommended way to export large or structured results.

 ## Search History